Maria Cristina Moroles (Águila)

 Águila came to Arkansas in the 1970s as a result of a recurring, visionary dream.
 She has lived on reclaimed native land for over forty years, land that is now known as Santuario Arco Iris.
 Earlier, it was known as Rancho Arco Iris, Rainbow Land, or simply The Land.
 For much of that time, Águila, her partners, and family members have lived fully off the grid, without running water, electricity, or telephone.
 Over the years, Águila and her partners opened a 3-mile long, dirt road to their land to build dwellings and water systems, and to enable organic farming and farm animals.

-Águila is a traditional, indigenous healer, known as a curandera; a state licensed, master massage therapist; an herbalist; and a ceremonial leader who runs a spiritual medicine lodge at Santuario Arco Iris.
+Águila is a traditional, Indigenous healer, known as a curandera; a state licensed, master massage therapist; an herbalist; and a ceremonial leader who runs a spiritual medicine lodge at Santuario Arco Iris.
 She has a daughter, Jennifer, and a son, Mario, who have homes on the land.
 For many years, Águila has opened the land and her home as safe healing spaces for displaced women and children of color; and for Two Spirit peoples needing it.
-She also teaches indigenous, sustainable, living skills to young women and seekers.
+She also teaches Indigenous, sustainable, living skills to young women and seekers.
 Currently, she teaches primarily through the World Wide Opportunities on Organic Farms (WWOOF) with preference given to LGBTQ2S+ people and women of color.
-For the last four years, Águila has been writing her memoir along with teaching.
-Her book is to be published through the University of Arkansas press.
+Her memoir, Águila: The Vision, Life, Death & Rebirth of a Two-Spirit Shaman in the Ozark Mountains was published in 2024 by the University of Arkansas press (with coauthor Lauri Umansky).

 See Also: